 Our efforts are increasing public awareness, and they’re catching up with wildlife exhibitors.
 In November 2018, for example, the New York State Department of Environmental Conservation cited Wild World of Animals exhibitor Grant Kemmerer (who regularly supplies animals for segments on The Tonight Show Starring Jimmy Fallon) for five violations of state wildlife laws.
 The citation was issued in response to a complaint made by PETA, and the agency fined him a total of $7,300 for the violations.

-On October 17, 2019, we sent a letter requesting that the New York State Department of Environmental Conservation (NYSDEC) investigate Kemmerer for apparently violating the terms of his exhibitor permits by allowing members of the public to have direct contact with wild animals during appearances on various talk shows.
-We requested that authorities (once again) throw the book at this hack for seemingly violating—on camera—the clear conditions of his exhibitor permits.
-The NYSDEC has an open investigation into the alleged violations.
+On October 17, 2019, we sent a letter requesting that the New York State Department of Environmental Conservation (NYDEC) investigate Kemmerer for apparently violating the terms of his exhibitor permits by allowing members of the public (namely, Robert and Bindi Irwin, Jimmy Fallon, and Wendy Williams) to have direct contact with wild animals during appearances on various talk shows.
+We requested that authorities (once again) throw the book at this hack for seemingly violating—on camera—the clear conditions of his exhibitor license.
+In 2021, after the NYDEC concluded its investigation, we obtained state records revealing that Kemmerer’s license renewal application was denied, meaning that he cannot exhibit bears, primates, big cats, or any other regulated animals on The Tonight Show, The Today Show, or The Wendy Williams Show—or anywhere else in the state—for the next two years!
+The NYDEC cited the television appearances that PETA had tipped it off to—as well as instances in which Kemmerer allowed people at a house party to touch big cats, which we had also brought to the agency’s attention—in its denial of his license.

 After hearing from PETA and following months of letters and mounting pressure from the organization and animal rights activists, a representative for The Tonight Show Starring Jimmy Fallon confirmed that exhibitor Robert Irwin would not include wild animals in his September 26, 2019, appearance.
 As promised, not a single one was forced onto the stage that night!
 It was progress, and we were so glad that animals were spared the bright lights and shouting crowds.
 Of course, we continued to urge Fallon to go one step further and commit to never using wild animals on the show again.